 Students will further broaden their understanding of ceramics by visiting museums, galleries, and meeting artists at their studios.
 Additionally, through lectures and research, students will strengthen their historical knowledge of both traditional and contemporary ceramics, so that they can explore the issues of cultural identity and significance in their own work.

-VART 3245 Second Skin (3,4,0) (E)
+VART 3245 Body vs. Textiles (3,4,0) (E)

-Prerequisite: VART 2245 Wearables
+Prerequisite: VART 2245 Wearables: Materials and Processes or VART 2246 Small Metal Jewellery